 Bass-baritone Musa Ngqungwana, a native of Port Elizabeth, South Africa, has been praised by The New York Times for his “rich, glowing voice and elegant legato,” and by The Wall Street Journal as “a powerful bass-baritone.”

-This season, Mr. Ngqungwana sings the title role in Porgy and Bess at Washington National Opera, Atlanta Opera, Grange Park Opera, and Lithuanian State Symphony Orchestra, in addition to appearing as Leporello in Don Giovanni with Pittsburgh Opera, as the King in Aida with Houston Grand Opera, the Wanderer in Wagner’s Siegfried with North Carolina Opera, and as Paolo Albiani in Washington Concert Opera’s production of Verdi’s Simon Boccanegra.
+This season, Mr. Ngqungwana sings the title role in Porgy and Bess at Washington National Opera, Atlanta Opera, Grange Park Opera, and with the Lithuanian State Symphony Orchestra.
+He also appears as soloist in the Porgy and Bess Suite with the Frankfurt Radio Symphony conducted by Andrés Orozco-Estrada.
+He takes the stage as Leporello in Don Giovanni with Pittsburgh Opera, as the King in Aida with Houston Grand Opera, as Wanderer in Wagner’s Siegfried with North Carolina Opera, and as Paolo Albiani in Washington Concert Opera’s production of Verdi’s Simon Boccanegra.

 Highlights of recent engagements include performances in the title role in The Glimmerglass Festival’s production of Porgy and Bess; Queequeg in Moby Dick at Los Angeles Opera, Dallas Opera, Pittsburgh Opera, and Utah Opera; Lescaut in Manon Lescaut at Dallas Opera; Zuniga in Carmen at Philadelphia Opera, Norwegian National Opera, and Palm Beach Opera; and King Balthazar in Amahl and the Night Visitors with On Site Opera.